hbctraining/BMI714_Intro_to_HPC/lessons/sbatch_exercise.md

 	print("running the sqrt() and round() functions on the input") round(sqrt(num), digit=2)

-4. Once you have created the script, test that it runs well interactively.
+4. Once you have created the script, test that it runs well interactively. **Note, you will first need to load the R module!*

 	<details>
 	<summary><b><i>How to run the R script</i></b></summary>